Monk At The Bayon In Angkor Wat, Cambodia

 I plan to re-scan and reprint these image as part of a larger body of work on this beautiful country.
 I also hope to return to Cambodia in early 2020.

 The Power Of The Gaze In A Portrait Photo

-Even after all these years I remember well being drawn to the monk’s eyes.
+Even after all these years I remember very clearly being drawn to the monk’s eyes.
 His gaze was compelling and seemed to reveal an intensity bordering upon anger.
-The apparent contradiction between this intensity and the serenity and compassion associated with Buddhism is, to my mind, at the heart of this picture.

 I feel the camera’s square format provides an idea canvas onto which the line around the subject’s body and head are drawn.
 The relatively tight composition further enhances the tension within the image.

 Angkor Wat, Then And Now

 During my three day visit to Angkor Wat I only remember seeing another three Westerners as I made my way around the complex.